 Understanding the importance of having a positive perception of who you are, where you’ve come from and your place in this world can be attributed to a strong sense of belonging.
-What happens when a child is not exposed to their own historical richness and the strength of the shoulders they stand upon?
-A void of this nature has severe effects and can be felt for generations.
+We must question then, what happens when a child is not exposed to their own historical richness and the strength of the shoulders they stand upon?
+Grandmothers Who Help believes that such a void of this nature has severe effects and can be felt throughout the generations to come.
 It was that very concern that compelled a grandmother to take on a problem she felt had been neglected far too long.

 It has now been over 23 years since Grandmothers Who Help (GWH) first brought its Black History presentation to the very first classroom with a mission, “To build upon the legacies, triumphs and accomplishments of African American people, both past and present; to inspire, encourage, educate and transform the presence of prejudice and racial divide into a promise of unity and hope”.
 In doing, we strive to plant the seed of self value , while creating a platform where both African American history and emerging technologies can both be used to help prepare African American youth for the 21st century’s competitive environment.

 GWH has combined an old African tradition of the storyteller with the concept of a modern museum to create a traveling presentation consisting of more than 200 pictures, books, and artifacts.
 Throughout the years we have reached over 50,000 students ranging between grades K-12 and college throughout northern and southern California regions.
 By invitation, we have also been invited present at public libraries, universities, medical centers and local festivals throughout California.

 Meet the Founders